dof-studio/CryptoMessager/README.md

 Please note that the English version of this illustration is not the only version provided, some translated versions of it are also available in the "DOCS" directory.
 Moreover, a specific, `Step-by-step Tutorial`, including directions of installation and further usage can also be found in subfolders of the "DOCS" (highly recommended to have a read).

 ### Command Line Usage
-The `graph` below briefly shows some basic usage of the buttons, signals, input bars, and consoles in the GUI system.
+The `graph` below briefly shows a majority of supported commands that can be used in the interactive command line console.

 ![CryptoMessager_Commands](https://github.com/dof-studio/CryptoMessager/assets/144514436/92338cb9-edf7-4e2a-b056-9b1c0cbd3855)